vecna/trackmap/README.md

     Data collected has been sent, Thank You! :)

-you can safely delete the directory **trackmap** created at the beginning
+you can safely delete the directory **trackmap** created at the beginning, or you can simply delete the directory **output** to remove the data collected (and restart the test).

 ### (Some yours) Information requested